 American Library Association

 DENVER - The most noteworthy reference titles published in 2017 have been named to the 2018 Outstanding References Sources List, an annual list selected by experts of the Collection Development and Evaluation Section (CODES) of the Reference and User Services Association (RUSA), a division of the American Library Association.
 The list was announced today at ALA’s Midwinter Meeting in Denver.

 The Outstanding Reference Sources Committee was established in 1958 to recommend the most outstanding reference publications published the previous year for small and medium-sized public and academic libraries.
 The selected titles are valuable reference resources and are highly recommended for inclusion in any library’s reference collections.

 The winners are:

-The Outstanding Reference Sources selection committee consists of Jessica McCullough, Connecticut College, chair; Stephanie Alexander, California State University East Bay; Shelley Arlen, University of Florida; Laura Birkenhauer, Miami University; Donna Church, Webster University; Angela Cook, Janice Derr, Eastern Illinois State University, Kara Krekeler, University City Public Library, and Cindy Craig, University of Florida.
+The Outstanding Reference Sources selection committee consists of Cindy Craig, University of Florida, (Chair); Stephanie Alexander, California State University, East Bay; Nateisha Allen, Pierce College; Shelley Arlen, University of Florida; Laura Birkenhauer, Miami University; Curt Friehs, SUNY Old Westbury; Kara Krekeler, University City Public Library.